No Weighted-Regret Learning in Adversarial Bandits with Delays: Non-cooperative Games with Delayed Bandit Feedback

+We define no weighted-regret with respect to an adaptive adversary since, in a non-cooperative game with cost functions $\{u_n\}$, the "adversarial" cost function of player $n$ is $l_t(\boldsymbol{a}_{n})=u_{n}(\boldsymbol{a}_{n},\boldsymbol{a}_{-n,t})$, so it is determined by the actions of the other players.
+In turn, the actions of the other players depend on the past actions of player $n$.
+Hence, the cost function of player $n$ depends on her past actions, as with an adaptive adversary.
+In general, the equilibrium does not consist of absolute strategies such as "min-max" in zero-sum games.
+Hence, regret guarantees against an adaptive adversary allow proving convergence to the set of CCE for general non-cooperative games.

-where the expectation is with respect to the random $\left\{ \boldsymbol{a}_{t}\right\}$ generated by the algorithm. \end{defn} When taking the limit $T\rightarrow\infty$, it is important to emphasize that we do not change the infinite sequence of delays $\left\{ d_{t}\right\} $, but only reveal more elements in this sequence.
+When taking the limit $T\rightarrow\infty$, it is important to emphasize that we do not change the infinite sequence of delays $\left\{ d_{t}\right\}$, but only reveal more elements in this sequence.
 In other words, we are looking at the same game but over a longer time horizon.
 Therefore, while $d_{t}=\frac{T}{2}$ makes sense for a constant $T$, it is misleading when taking $T\rightarrow\infty$ since it represents a delay that occurred at time $t$ but changes with the limit, so the limit is no longer of the ``same game''.